etikhonov-dev/youtube-chat/README.md

-# YouTube Chat
+# YouTube CLI Companion

-Chat with any YouTube video using AI.
-Ask questions, explore topics, and get instant answers from video transcripts.
+Turn Any YouTube Video into an Instant AI Chat — Ask, Summarize, and Learn Without Watching It All

 ## What You Can Do